Comrob2018/SprintMate/README.md

 ### Archiving stories

 Click **🗄 Archive** in the filter toolbar (enabled once stories are loaded) to archive one or more stories.
-A searchable picker dialog lists all stories in the sprint with checkboxes; select the ones to archive and click **🗄 Archive Selected**.
+A searchable, sortable picker dialog lists all stories in the sprint with columns for KEY, SUMMARY, ASSIGNEE, and STATUS.
+Check the stories to archive and click **🗄 Archive Selected**.
 A confirmation dialog explains the consequences before anything is sent.

 Archiving calls `POST /rest/api/2/issue/archive` (requires Jira Data Center 8.1 or later).
 Archived issues become read-only and are removed from boards, backlogs, and search results.
-All data is preserved in the database and issues can be restored from Jira administration.
+All data is preserved and issues can be restored from Jira administration.
+Archived stories are removed from the sprint view immediately without waiting for a Jira index refresh.

 ### Editing and deleting comments